 A: Your statement of research should mirror a well-constructed research proposal.
 Please see the examples below for proposals deemed exemplary by reviewers in past years.

-Q: Does my statement of research really need to be two pages or less?
+Q: Does my statement of research really need to be three pages or less?

 A: Yes.
 It really does.
 Reviewers are aware of this guideline and may deduct from your score.
 It may be single-spaced, and the font choice and size should be easily readable for your reviewers.
 This page limit DOES NOT include your reference section, which does not have a page limit.

 Q: Is it okay if I do not yet have data for my project?

 A: Yes.
 The seminar is designed for those in the proposal phase, so you have an opportunity to amend your design before data collection; so, this is fine.

 Q: Is the student abstract separate from the statement of research?

 A: Yes.
 This is a blinded 150-word summary of your work that will be printed in the program if you are selected and is submitted with the nomination via the UCEA website.
 This text does not need to appear in your statement of research.